What’s your story?

 - It’ll inspire others.
 Family, friends, and strangers will be inspired to step up and help you if Your mission is clear and you show you want it.
 And you will inspire them to find and pursue their own, too.

 - And it can’t be easy to achieve.
-This is the next part of the formula for finding direction in life.
+This is the next part of the formula for taking control of your life’s story.

 3. …And Overcomes Conflict…